aostropolets/ConceptPrevalence/README.md

 				 )

-## Once results are ready please send them to ao2671@cumc.columbia.edu
+## Once the results are ready please send them to ao2671@cumc.columbia.edu

 License
 =======